 We believe that our cash, cash equivalents and marketable securities balances, as well as the cash flows generated by our operations, will be sufficient to satisfy our anticipated cash needs for working capital and capital expenditures for the next 12 months and beyond.
 However, our belief may prove to be incorrect, and we could utilize our available financial resources sooner than we currently expect.
 Our future capital requirements and the adequacy of available funds will depend on many factors, including those set forth in Part II, Item 1A, "Risk Factors."
 We may be required to seek additional equity or debt financing in order to meet these future capital requirements.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us, or at all.
 If we are unable to raise additional capital when desired, our business, results of operations and financial condition would be adversely affected.
-Additionally, cash from operations could also be affected by various risks and uncertainties in connection with the COVID-19 pandemic, including timing and ability to collect payments from our customers and other risks detailed in Part II, Item 1A, "Risk Factors."
+Additionally, cash from operations could also be affected by various risks and uncertainties in connection with the impact of an economic downturn or recession, the COVID-19 pandemic, significant market volatility in the global economy, timing and ability to collect payments from our customers and other risks detailed in Part II, Item 1A, "Risk Factors."